3 Tips For A Killer Resume Profile Statement

 But getting a Resume Profile Statement right can be difficult.
 It needs to concisely show how your experience, accomplishments and skillset are relevant to the hiring company.

-Step 1: Map out your value in your Resume Profile Statement
+Step 1: Map out your value

 First, you need to give thought to what you need your Resume Profile Statement to say about yourself and the value you offer.
 Answering the following seven questions will help here.